Surrogate Representation Inference for Text and Image Annotations: Simulation Studies

-As with the previous case, I compare the proposed SRI approach with the existing bias-correction approach, but this time I use noisy human-annotated labels combined with machine learning predictions.
-Since two noisy human-annotated labels are artificially generated, I use the first one as the human-annotated labels for the existing approaches.
-For machine learning predictions, as in the previous case, I vary the accuracy of the machine learning predictions from 70\% to 90\%.
-Since researchers do not have access to the ground-truth human-annotated labels, it is expected that all estimators except the proposed SRI estimator would suffer from substantial bias and large RMSE.
+As before, I compare the proposed SRI estimator with existing bias-correction approaches, PPI and DSL, but in this setting I use noisy human-annotated labels in conjunction with machine-learning predictions.
+Because the two noisy human-annotated labels are artificially generated in the symmetric way, I use the first proxy as the human-annotated label for the existing approaches.
+For the machine-learning predictions, I again vary the classification accuracy from 70\% to 90\%.
+Since the ground-truth human-annotated labels are unobserved, all estimators except the proposed SRI estimator are expected to exhibit substantial bias and large RMSE.